cardillan/mindcode/doc/syntax/SCHEMACODE.markdown

 The positions in this schematic will be adjusted to (0, 1) for switch and (1, 0) for message block.

-Block positions can be negative as well.
+Element positions can be negative as well.
 It is therefore possible to easily extend an existing schematic to the left or down without having to manually reposition all blocks.

 Similarly, the dimensions of the schematic are calculated as the dimensions of the smallest rectangle containing all blocks of the schematic.
 These dimensions are written to the compiled schematic.
 If dimensions smaller than computed dimensions are specified as an attribute, a compilation error occurs.